 Server log files

-The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically sends there.
+The provider of this website is the company 1&1 Ionos.
+1&1 Ionos automatically collects and stores information in so-called server log files, which your browser automatically transmits there.
 These are:

 The basis for data processing is Art.
 6 para.
 1 lit. b DSGVO, which allows the processing of data for the performance of a contract or precontractual measures.

 To Web statistics analysis I use Koko Analytics.